Engee documentation

 Dependencies

-Baffle the back of the element - consider radiation through the rear beam of the pattern to the rear hemisphere of the Isotropic Antenna element or Omni Microphone.
+Baffle the back of the element — accounting for radiation through the rear beam of the radiation pattern into the rear hemisphere of the Isotropic Antenna element or Omni Microphone'

 Dependencies

-Null axis direction - the direction of the axis along the null emission
+Null axis direction — the direction of the axis along the zero radiation

 Dependencies